 Do you love pico de gallo?
 It’s the classic of all classic Mexican recipes, and I’m going to share the classic recipe with you.

 I am team keto tortilla chips and pico, for life!

 What is Pico De Gallo?

 Pico de gallo is known for its fresh and zesty flavor and is a popular dish in Mexican and Tex-Mex cuisine.
-It’s typically made from a mixture of fresh, finely chopped tomatoes, onions, jalapeno, cilantro and an easy dressing made from lime juice and salt.
+It’s typically made from a mixture of fresh, finely chopped tomatoes, onions, jalapenos, cilantro, and an easy dressing made from lime juice and salt.

 Ingredients for Pico De Gallo

-Pico de Gallo ingredients are incredibly healthy and easy to find.
-There are many variations or this recipe, but this is the classic pico de gallo recipe.
+Pico de Gallo’s ingredients are incredibly healthy and easy to find.
+There are many variations of this recipe, but this is the classic pico de gallo recipe.

 - Tomatoes are the key ingredient that dictates how your dip will turn out.
-Choose the freshest, high-quality Roma or Plum Tomatoes.
+Choose the freshest, high-quality Roma Tomatoes or Plum Tomatoes.
 You can use any tomatoes you have on hand, just scoop out the seeds.
 Don’t use canned tomatoes or watery overripe tomatoes.

 - Onions: Stick with the classics.
 White onion it’s cheap and tasty.
 Use red onion or scallions if that’s what you have on hand.

-- Jalapeno or Serrano are perfect in this dip.
+- Jalapeño or Serrano peppers are perfect in this dip.
 Ditch or keep the seeds depending on the desired level of spicy!
 Remember not to rub your eyes after chopping jalapeno.

 - Cilantro is mandatory here.
-I love plenty of cilantro in my salad but if that’s not your thing reduce the suggested quantity below or replace with fresh parsley!
+I love plenty of cilantro in my salad, but if that’s not your thing, reduce the suggested quantity below or replace it with fresh parsley!

 - Fresh lime juice – brings out the best flavors.
 This adds an extra zing that really ties everything together!